ACECLOFENAC

 Medicinal Benefits

 ACECLOFENAC belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) used to reduce and relieve pain, redness, and inflammation (swelling) in patients suffering from osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
-ACECLOFENAC works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzyme that makes other chemical prostaglandins which are produced at injury sites and cause pain and swelling.
-By blocking the effect of COX enzymes, lesser prostaglandins are produced.
+ACECLOFENAC works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzyme that makes other chemical prostaglandins, which are produced at injury sites and cause pain and swelling.
+By blocking the effect of COX enzymes, fewer prostaglandins are produced.
 This helps in reducing mild to moderate pain and inflammation at the injured or damaged site.

 Directions for Use